awwad/uptane/README.md

 >>> dd.write_to_live()
 ```

-Primary ECU successfully performs update...
+Primary client successfully performs update...
 ```
 >>> dp.update_cycle()
 ```

 Next, move `backup_timestamp` to `timestamp.der` (`timestamp.der` is saved to
-`current_timestamp.der`), effectively rolling back timestamp to a previous
+`current_timestamp.der`), effectively rolling back the timestamp file to a previous
 version.
 ```
 >>> dd.rollback_timestamp()
 ```

-Primary ECU many now perform an update cycle, which should detect the rollback attack.
+The primary client may now perform an update cycle, which should detect the rollback attack.
 ```
 >>> dp.update_cycle()
 ```

 Finally, restore `timestamp.der`.
-The valid, current timestamp is moved back into place.
+The valid, latest version of timestamp is moved back into place.
 ```
 >>> dd.restore_timestamp()
 ```